 This is part 2 of a 4-part series.
 If you haven’t read it yet, click here to read part 1.

 My sister used to nanny for him when his kids were little.
 She graduated high school at sixteen, and she needed something to do before she could start her chosen career path of a bartender.
 My mom and I helped out during summers.
 She works at a school, and I’m a prisoner of learning, so we both had three months of freedom.
-We spent a lot of time at Uncle Peter’s house, so I found it strange when suddenly everyone in my immediate family cut ties with him.
+We spent a lot of time at his house, so I found it strange when suddenly everyone in my immediate family cut ties with him.

 I never gave it much thought.
 We were never especially close to Peter.
 He was a joke.
 Most of what I knew about him filtered down through my dad, who saw him as the irrational guy who refused to eat our food because he only eats food he makes himself or is made by strangers at a restaurant.